-Here are the major issues surrounding Rev. Adam:
+Here are the major issues about Rev. Adam:

 - Who were Rev. Adam’s parents?
-I have found no evidence of Rev. Adam’s family of origin in traditional primary sources such as county records — deeds, wills, tax lists, marriage records, and the like.
-Instead, we have only secondary sources, usually deemed less reliable than primary evidence.
+I have found no evidence of Rev. Adam’s family of origin in traditional primary sources such as county records – deeds, wills, tax lists, marriage records, and the like.
+Instead, we have only secondary evidence, which is usually deemed less reliable than primary evidence.
 In Rev. Adam’s case, however, the secondary sources are unusually credible.

 Rev. Adam’s theological mess

 There is a wealth of evidence regarding Rev. Adam’s personality in history books.
 George W. Rankin’s 1872 History of Lexington describes Rev. Adam as a “talented, intolerant, eccentric, and pious man, [who] was greatly beloved by his congregation, which clung to him with devoted attachment through all his fortunes.”

 Even more colorfully, Rev. Robert Davidson’s 1847 history of Kentucky Presbyterianism says that Rev. Adam “appears to have been of a contentious, self-willed turn from his youth … and his wranglings at last ended in a schism.
 Obstinate and opinionated, his nature was a stranger to concession, and peace was to be bought only by coming over to his positions … his pugnacious propensities brought on at last a judicial investigation.”

 An early twentieth-century Kentucky history describes Rev. Adam as “a strange, eccentric man, a dreamer of dreams, a Kentucky Luther, and, perhaps, a bit crazed with the bitter opposition his views received.”

 What on earth do you suppose all the fuss was about?

 Ahem.
 The theological issue about which Rev. Adam was fanatical is the so-called “Psalmody controversy.”
 Psalmody, said Rev. Davidson, was “his monomania.”